 (It does not make sense to create me for a reason, but not inform me how I am to fulfill my life’s purpose.)

-7. As the Torah is the only document in history claimed to have been revealed by God, before millions of people, can I accept that the Torah is the instruction manual God left for us to know how we can fulfill our life’s purpose?
+7. Since the Torah is the only document in history claimed to have been revealed by God before millions of people, can I accept that the Torah is the instruction manual God left for us to know how we can fulfill our life’s purpose?